The Four Totally Bad Bear Recoveries: Where Is Today's Market?

 The series includes four versions of the overlay: nominal, real (inflation-adjusted), total return with dividends reinvested and real total return.
 The starting point is the aligned peaks prior to the four epic declines.
 We've used an interval of 252 days for the x-axis as it is roughly the number of market days in a calendar year.

 The first chart shows the price, excluding dividends for these four historic declines and their aftermath.
-As of the year-end close, we are now 3,202 market days from the 2007 peak in the S&P 500.
+We are now 3,268 market days from the 2007 peak in the S&P 500.

 When we adjust for inflation, the gap between our current recovery and the other three widens, thanks to exceptionally low inflation in recent years.